Project status

 Price Price of proposal item (including overhead and profit) £476.00

-Hours Total recorded hours from the employee diaries.
+Hours Total billable hours recorded from employee diaries against this proposal item.
 All these hours are assigned to their relevant proposal item.
 0% at the difference column means that no hours have been recorded during this period.
 67.86% 67.86% 0%

 Status Percentage of completion (status) of proposal item according to the Project Manager of the project.
-On the 22nd November 2021, we have used 10.5% of the allocated hours for completing 35% of the project.
-Difference on status between 17th and 22th November, is 5%.
+On the September 11th 2023, we have used 67.9% of the allocated hours for completing 25% of proposal item works, and 32% on September 30th.
+Difference on status between the 11th and 30th of September is 7%.
 25% 32% 7%

 Value Kompass will calculate the value by multiplying statuses with the proposal item price.
-Difference between the selected dates shows the value change, practically the WIP that can be invoiced to the client. £119.00 £152.32 £33.32
+Difference between the selected dates shows the value change that can be invoiced to the client. £119.00 £152.32 £33.32

 Columns on the status form and their meanings - Rates proposal items